linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

 when we edit the code, we can preview the effect in real time.
-Editing literary code has a live preview like most markdown editors.
+Editing literary code has a live preview panel like most markdown editors.

 The editor has a Live Preview panel to do the following work: